You’re not going to get rich by downloading mobile apps, but I have used these 12 apps successfully to earn a little

 1. Nielsen Homescan

 This app will pay you to scan your groceries.
 Crazy, right?
-Once you sign up to become a Nielsen Homescan family (yep, the same company that tracks TV ratings), the company will send you a free scanner or you can use your smartphone.
+Once you sign up to become a Nielsen Consumer Panel family (yep, the same company that tracks TV ratings), the company will send you a free scanner or you can use your smartphone.
 Every time you go shopping, you simply scan the barcodes on the back of each product and send your data off to Nielsen.

-If you want to give it a try, you can fill out the application here: Nielsen Homescan Application (you can’t download this one from the app store; you’ll need to visit their website first).
+If you want to give it a try, you can fill out an application here.

 As an active participant, you earn gift points which you can redeem for different types of merchandise.
 You can choose electronics, jewelry, household items, and even toys for the kids.
 The longer you stay on the panel, the more opportunity you have to earn points towards prizes.
 You also receive entries for the panel’s many sweepstakes.
 Prizes include money, vacations, and brand new vehicles.